Veriqloud/Veriqloud.github.io/src/tutorials/deployement.md

 > 🚧​  **Work in progress:** This page is not finished, some information is missing.

-In this tutorial we will learn how to deploy a Qasmat network.
+In this tutorial you will learn how to deploy a **Qasmat** network.
+Note that it is cloud-agnostic.

 ## Docker image and Kubernetes

-The software is packaged in a [Docker](https://docs.docker.com/) image: the container gather a binary of the software and all the dependencies necessary to run it.
+The software is packaged in a [Docker](https://docs.docker.com/) image: the container assembles a binary version of the software and all the dependencies that are needed for it to run.
 It is stored in a [distribution registry](https://distribution.github.io/distribution/about/).
-A [Kubernetes](https://kubernetes.io/) entity manages to different pods containing the Docker image along with some storage.
+A [Kubernetes](https://kubernetes.io/) entity manages different pods containing the Docker image along with some storage volumes.
 It is responsible for the deployment of the network and its stability.
-Finally, an script is written to automatize the different deployment phases.
+Finally, an script is written to automate the different deployment phases.

 As a user you simply need to install a few packages, download the script and run it.